morangi2/CastingAgencyApp/README.md

-## CAST!
-The Casting Agency App
+# CAST!
-CAST! is the name of this Casting Agency Application.
-The Executive Producer at CAST! had a major painpoint; that it was very difficult to trace which movie is assigned to which starring actor (and vice versa) and which showings have been confirmed alongside their respective details.
-As the lead software engineer, my main motivation for creating CAST! was to create a system to simplify and streamline the process of showcasing and accessing the details of movies, starring actors, and showings.
+CAST! streamlines the process of showcasing and accessing the details of cast actors, the movies they feature in and details of showings.

 ----------------------------------------------------------------------